voltrue2/gracenode/README.md

 **NOTE:** This option is only available with applications that are built with

 `gracenode` framework.

+In order to make use of this option, your application must be running in `cluster-mode`.

 ####To list the currently running daemon processes: